-"Pay-as-you-go" means you can put money (credit) on your Visitor Oyster card or Oyster card and then use it to pay for single journeys on London’s transport system.
-The credit never expires – it stays there until you use it, so you can save your card for future visits to London or lend your card to family and friends to use.
-Once you’ve used up your credit, you can top it up again.
+"Pay as you go" means you top up (put credit on) your Visitor Oyster card* or Oyster card and then use it to pay for journeys on London’s transport system.
+The credit never expires.
+It stays there until you use it, so you can save your Oyster card for future visits to London or lend your card to family and friends to use.
+Once you’ve used up your credit, you can top up your Oyster card again.

 What is contactless payment?

-Contactless payment cards are debit, credit, charge or pre-paid cards which can be used to make quick, easy and secure payments for everyday purchases under £30.
-You can use a contactless payment card to pay for bus, Tube, tram, DLR, London Overground, MBNA Thames Clippers river bus services and most National Rail services in London.
-Therefore, pay-as-you-go capping does not apply when using Oyster or Visitor Oyster card to pay.
+Contactless payment cards are debit, credit, charge or pre-paid cards which can be used to make quick, easy and secure payments for everyday purchases.
+You can use a contactless payment card to pay for the bus, Tube, tram, DLR, London Overground, Uber Boat by Thames Clippers river bus services and some National Rail services within London.

-It is important to touch in and out correctly otherwise you may be charged a maximum fare.
+It is important to touch in and out correctly, or you could be charged a higher fare.
 Remember to only touch one card on the reader.
-If you need help, ask a member of staff.

-If your contactless payment card has been issued outside the UK, please check the Transport for London website for more details.
-International transaction fees may apply so please check with your card issuer first.
+If your contactless payment card has been issued outside the UK, check with your bank to see whether international transaction fees apply.

-What areas of London can I access with my Visitor Oyster card?
+What areas of London can I see with my Visitor Oyster card?

 - Hampton Court Palace (Zone 6)